What to choose Local Backup or Cloud Backup?

 There are a few costs associated with this:

-- The cost for licensing your backup software.
+- The cost of licensing your backup software.

 - Sometimes additional data storage devices are required thus including their purchase costs.